AstrolabeProject/vos/docs/JupAL.md

 ## Starting the local JupyterLab container

-Once the JupyterLab Docker container has been downloaded to your local host, start the it using `Make`:
+Once the JupyterLab Docker container has been downloaded to your local host, start it using `Make`:
 ```
   > make runjl
 ```
 and then wait a few seconds for the container to initialize.

-You can use common Docker commands to monitor the status of the container:

-The `docker container` command is useful to view the status of containers:
+You can use common Docker commands to monitor the status of the container.
+For example, the `docker container` command is useful to view the status of containers:
 ```
   > docker container ls -a
 CONTAINER ID        IMAGE                   COMMAND                  CREATED             STATUS              PORTS                    NAMES